ipatavatsizz/git-comment-commit/README.md

 This extension contributes the following settings:

-- `git-comment-commit.showGitRepo`: `true` - Show git uri notification when found.
+- `git-comment-commit.showGitRepo`: `true` - Show a git notification if exists
-- `git-comment-commit.useLastComment`: `true` - Use automatically last comment for input mode
+- `git-comment-commit.useLastComment`: `true` - Use last comment for input mode
+- `git-comment-commit.removeComment`: `true` - Remove comment in document

 > Changes may require restart to apply